How our Incubators Work

 This is how we support businesses at all stages...

-Make It! supports young Makers based in London who are passionate about craft to build their own creative business.
+Make It aims to support young makers based in London who are passionate about craft to build their own creative business.

-A place on Make It! is worth up to £5,000 but thanks to the generous support of John Lyon’s Charity, we are able to offer it to you for free in the first year.
-In the second year we ask only for a small contribution of £10 a week.
+A place on Make It is worth up to £5,000 and we can offer it to you for free in the first year.
+In the second year we ask only for a small contribution of £20 a week.

 – Workshops to help you build a vision and set goals for your business, giving you the basic building blocks to get started